-In addition to the free healthy hot meals and groceries we distribute, we provide essential wrap-around services through the invaluable partner agencies that comprise our Community Empowerment Coalition.
+In addition to the free groceries and essential supplies we distribute, we provide essential wrap-around services through the invaluable partner agencies that comprise our Community Empowerment Coalition.
 Including everything from employment training to addiction recovery to mental health counseling, the coalition is designed to meet every possible need the kids and families we serve may have.

 See below for more info on our ever-growing team of coalition members.